Maitland, New South Wales

-Maitland (/ˈmeɪtlənd/) is a city in the Hunter Valley of New South Wales, Australia and the seat of Maitland City Council, situated on the Hunter River approximately 166 km by road north of Sydney and 35 km north-west of Newcastle.
+Maitland (/ˈmeɪtlənd/ MAYT-lənd) is a city in the Hunter Valley of New South Wales, Australia and the seat of Maitland City Council, situated on the Hunter River approximately 166 km by road north of Sydney and 35 km north-west of Newcastle.
 It is on the New England Highway approximately 17 km from its origin at Hexham.

 At the it had approximately 89,597 inhabitants, spread over an area of 392 km2, with most of the population located in a strip along the New England Highway between the suburbs of Lochinvar and Thornton.
 The city centre is located on the right bank of the Hunter River, protected from moderate potential flooding by a levee.

 Surrounding areas include the cities of Cessnock and Singleton local government areas.

 History

-The Wonnarua People were the first known people of this land.
-They called the area where Maitland is now situated, by the name Bo-un after a species of bird.
+The Awabakal and the Wonnarua people were the first known people of this land.
+The Awabakal called the area where Maitland is now situated by the name Bo-un after a species of bird.

 From around 1816, cedar logging parties from the convict settlement of Newcastle were the first Europeans to stay on the site.
 Governor Lachlan Macquarie visited the area in 1818, naming it Wallis Plains after Captain James Wallis who was commandant of the Newcastle penal colony at the time.
 In 1819, convict farmers were allowed to select land at Wallis Plains, the most notable of which was Molly Morgan.

 Tom White Melville Winder was one of the largest proprietors on the Hunter.
 Winder held 7400 acres (2995 ha) by 1828 and by 1831 had acquired another 2600 acres (1052 ha).
 The oldest house (commenced 1821) in the greater Maitland LGA was called “Windermere” and also referred to the adjacent farmlands which were for agriculture and later a “boiling-down works”.
 Windermere estate was established before East Maitland and West Maitland were established as suburbs and so is of historical significance.

 By 1821 the first British government buildings, consisting of a cottage and barracks, were constructed, and in 1823 James Mudie financed the construction of a wharf.
 Two years later William Powditch opened the first general store at Wallis Plains.